awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

     --certificate-pem file://<device_cert_pem_filename>
 ```

-For more information about activating the certificate so that it can be used to connect to AWS IoT, see [Activate or Deactivate a Client Certificate](activate-or-deactivate-device-cert.md)
+For more information about activating the certificate so that it can be used to connect to AWS IoT, see [Activate or deactivate a client certificate](activate-or-deactivate-device-cert.md)